Student Handbooks

 Valuable Personal Property

 Troy Middle School is not responsible for any personal property brought to school by students.
 Personal property should not be left unattended.
 TMS is not responsible for recovery, reimbursement or replacement of lost, stolen or damaged personal property.
-Student personal property includes, but is not limited to: purses, wallets, watches, jewelry, book bags, credit cards, cash, checks, electronic devices, notebooks, books, and band instruments.
+Student personal property includes, but is not limited to, the following items: purses, wallets, watches, jewelry, book bags, credit cards, cash, checks, electronic devices, notebooks, books, and band instruments.

 Work Completion (Make-up Work/Missing Work/Late Work)